 This circular route is more suited for walking but on the eastern side of the forest you will find a bridleway which is good for cycling.
 This runs from Pamber heath to Bridle's Copse, passing Silchester Common on the way.

 The Brenda Parker Way runs through the woods so you could pick up this long distance footpath to extend your walking in the area.
 If you follow the path north east you will come to the fascinating Silchester Roman Town (Calleva Atrebatum).
 The town's ruined walls are still visible as are the remains of the amphitheatre, added about AD 70-80 and situated outside the city walls.
+You can see more information on this on the Silchester Walk page.

 If you head west you'll come to the pretty Ashford Hill Nature Reserve where there are more nice woodland trails.